Soyuz 2A

 Soyuz 2A is the unofficial designation for a cancelled space flight of a Soyuz spacecraft which would have used the 7K-OK No. 5 capsule, planned to rendezvous with the Soyuz 1 mission.
 The launch of the craft in April 1967 was cancelled due to thunderstorms, likely saving the three-person crew from the same design problems that also killed the one-person crew of Soyuz 1.

-In the Soviet space program it was usual only for successful launches to gain official designations, so this mission did not receive an official designation and is informally named Soyuz 2A to distinguish it from the later official Soyuz 2 mission, which was launched in October 1968 as an unmanned docking target for Soyuz 3.
+In the Soviet space program it was usual only for successful launches to gain official designations, so this mission did not receive an official designation and is informally named Soyuz 2A to distinguish it from the later official Soyuz 2 mission, which was launched in October 1968 as an uncrewed docking target for Soyuz 3.

 Background

-Over two years had passed since the previous manned Soviet space flight.
+Over two years had passed since the previous crewed Soviet space flight.
 To introduce the new Soyuz spacecraft, the Soviets planned an ambitious double mission, which would see the two spacecraft dock and exchange passengers.
-This was despite the failure of unmanned tests of the Soyuz spacecraft, which still contained flaws.
+This was despite the failure of uncrewed tests of the Soyuz spacecraft, which still contained flaws.
 Political pressure from the Soviet leadership meant the launch of Soyuz 1 went ahead in spite of these problems.